Launch Messages: How To Announce What’s New In Your Product Using In-app Notifications And Email [+26 Examples ]

 - There are five types: new product release, new feature, pre-order, future sales campaign, and events announcement messages.

-- Launch message best practices: always building a sequence of messages-one is not enough, grab attention with your copy, optimize messages for one goal only, and always be contextual.
+- Launch message best practices: always build a sequence of messages as one is not enough, grab attention with your copy, optimize messages for one goal only, and always be contextual.

 - Benefits of in-app messages: highly targeted, contextual, and timely.
 You can personalize them to each user persona segment and stage in the journey, leading to higher visibility and engagement.